radicle-dev/rips/0003-storage-layout.md

 To have this separation, the [gitnamespaces][^2] feature of `git` is used.
-For each peer, including the local operator, their unique identifier is used as the namespace within the `<resource>` repository.
-For now, this unique identifier is assumed to be a hash-encoded value of the peer's public key, denoted `<pubkey>` from here onwards.
+For each peer, including the local operator, their unique identifier is used as the namespace within the `<RID>` repository.
+The identifier used is the Peer Identity, as outlined in RIP#2.

+> In Heartwood, peers are simply identified by their public key.
+This
+> key is an Ed25519 key that is encoded as a DID using the `did:key`
+> method.
+DIDs are used for interoperability with other systems as
+> well as allowing for other types of identifiers in the future.

+The storage must use the encoded public key portion of the `did:key` string as the namespace path, denoted as `<pubkey>` going forward.

 This means that a peer's references will be scoped by `refs/namespaces/<pubkey>`.
 We demonstrate this organisation below: